-PLANS FOR THE BALANCE OF 2017 AND INTO 2018
+PLANS FOR THE YEAR 2018

-The Company aims to be in a position to make a construction decision in 2018, pending the successful recommendation of a Feasibility Study which the Company commenced in the third quarter of 2017.
+The Company aims to be in a position to make a construction decision in 2019, pending the successful recommendation of a Pre-Feasibility Study which the Company commenced in the fourth quarter of 2017 and a Feasibility which is targeted for completion in 2019 subject to available capital.
 The Company's key objectives for Goliath and proposed timelines are provided, as follows:

-- Updated NI 43-101 Resource Estimate: Upon the completion of the Phase II Exploration Program, an updated NI 43-101 Resource Estimate will be completed.
+- Feasibility Study: The Company commenced in Q4 2017 a Pre-Feasibility Study on the Goliath Gold Project to be followed by a full Feasibility Study which is targeted for completion in 2019, and which will incorporate an updated NI 43-101 Resource Estimate as well as additional engineering, optimization work, finalized metallurgical and grinding testwork and earthworks geotechnical support studies. - Updated NI 43-101 Resource Estimate: Upon the completion of the Phase II Exploration Program, an updated NI 43-101 Resource Estimate will be completed.
 This estimate will incorporate Treasury's 2016 exploration, and 2017 Phase I and Phase II drilling programs.
 The first part of this program (Phase IIA) was started in early August 2017.
-Progress into the second stage of Phase II will be contingent on the availability of cash resources. - Feasibility Study: The Company commenced a Feasibility Study on the Goliath Gold Project starting in the third quarter of 2017, targeting completion in 2018, which will incorporate an updated NI 43-101 Resource Estimate as well as additional engineering, optimization work, finalized metallurgical and grinding testwork and earthworks geotechnical support studies. - Permitting Progress: The Company continues to make permitting progress, including the submission of Information Request responses as part of the Federal Government of Canada's Environmental Impact Statement ("EIS") review.
+Progress into the second stage of Phase II will be contingent on the availability of cash resources. - Permitting Progress: The Company continues to make permitting progress, including the submission of Information Request responses as part of the Federal Government of Canada's Environmental Impact Statement ("EIS") review.
 The Company along with its technical consultants have recently completed a substantial body of technical work necessary for a formal submission of the IR responses.
 This body of technical work will also be used in the engagement and consultation process with Indigenous peoples and communities, and the general public. - Community Engagement: Indigenous and community engagement continues to progress in step with the stage of the project and long-term relationship agreements are anticipated as the above milestones are completed.